Make Fun Of Life!

 “If I get married, I want to be very married.” -Audrey Hepburn (1929 - 1993)

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Affirmations and Self-Talk” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Affirmations And Self-Talk Gathered By David Hugh Beaumont.

 “Before you marry a person you should first make them use a computer with slow internet to see who they really are.” -Will Ferrell